Anti-piracy measures in Somalia: Obstacles to ending piracy

-Practices of Shipping Companies: The policies of shipping and insurance companies regarding anti-piracy measures can encourage piracy itself.
-Shipping companies calculate that the chance of a ship being attacked by pirates is low while anti-piracy measures can be expensive.
-Insurance companies make the same calculation, and charge low premiums for ransom insurance assuming that there is a low chance of a ship they cover actually getting hijacked.
-The ships then sail without much protective equipment measures and almost guaranteed ransom payment from the insurance company, making them easy and lucrative targets for pirates.
+Practices of Shipping Companies: The policies of shipping and insurance companies regarding anti-piracy measures could encourage piracy itself.
+Shipping companies calculated that the chance of a ship being attacked by pirates was low while anti-piracy measures could be expensive.
+Insurance companies made the same calculation, and charged low premiums for ransom insurance assuming that there was a low chance of a ship they cover actually getting hijacked.
+The ships then sailed without much protective equipment measures and almost guaranteed ransom payment from the insurance company, making them easy and lucrative targets for pirates.
 For example, the liquefied petroleum gas tanker Feisty Gas was captured by Somali pirates in 2005 and ransomed for US$315,000; By 2012, pirates were demanding ransoms in the millions USD, as high as US$50 million for the Panamanian oil tanker Damani Cargo.
 While different groups of pirates surely negotiated different ransom amounts, the willingness of insurance companies to pay those ransoms only allowed for the ransoms to increase in price.

-Law Enforcement and Innovation: As navies and law enforcement ships develop new ways to stop piracy, pirates adapt and develop more efficient techniques and technologies to counter them.
-R. Marchal argues that antipiracy efforts will not eliminate piracy, but lead only to more violent and costly forms, creating a deadly trap similar to the American "War on Drugs."
-Given the extreme monetary cost of military and private protections for vessels and their low effectiveness, inventing new ways to keep pirates off ships by force will only continue the cycle of piracy without solving the root cause and addressing the need for law enforcement in the first place.
+Law Enforcement and Innovation: As navies and law enforcement ships developed new ways to stop piracy, pirates adapted and developed more efficient techniques and technologies to counter them.
+R. Marchal argued that antipiracy efforts would not eliminate piracy, but lead only to more violent and costly forms, creating a deadly trap similar to the American "war on drugs".
+Given the extreme monetary cost of military and private protections for vessels and their low effectiveness, inventing new ways to keep pirates off ships by force would only continue the cycle of piracy without solving the root cause and addressing the need for law enforcement in the first place.

 Development-based solutions

-Piracy historian Thomas Keating argues that Somalia requires a top-down solution to piracy given the variety of issues caused by the political vacuum in 1991 and the economic downturn caused by the tsunami of 2004.
-These conditions require effective political authority and improved economic opportunities from the government to address the root causes of piracy.
-Without permanently altering the cost-benefit calculations of piracy through structural and institutional change, the incentives to continue piracy will remain unchanged.
+Piracy historian Thomas Keating argued that Somalia required a top-down solution to piracy given the variety of issues caused by the political vacuum in 1991 and the economic downturn caused by the tsunami of 2004.
+These conditions required effective political authority and improved economic opportunities from the government to address the root causes of piracy.
+Without permanently altering the cost-benefit calculations of piracy through structural and institutional change, the incentives to continue piracy would remain unchanged.
 One way to increase the cost of piracy for pirates is through increased military patrolling of the region, but this remains expensive to maintain without treating the underlying conditions that lead to piracy.
-While law enforcement is a protective short-term solution, long-term solutions can be found in on-shore responses that target the root causes of piracy in terms of political stability and economic development.
+While law enforcement was a protective short-term solution, long-term solutions could be found in on-shore responses that targeted the root causes of piracy in terms of political stability and economic development.